 Storyteller.
 Visionary.
 Woman.
 Justice Passionate.
 Creative.
 Wife.
 Child of Yahweh.
 Daughter.
 Sister.
 Gender Equality Activist.
 Writer.
 Researcher.
 Ordained Minister.
 Speaker.
 Friend.
 Compassionate.

 Academically minded fellow peeps ask me about my qualifications, so here they are!
 I have a B.A degree in English and Psychology.
-A diploma in Criminology, an honours in Biblical Counselling Therapy and a master’s degree in Divinity in the area of Biblical counselling, with specialisation in women abuse.
-I am a qualified trauma counsellor, HIV/AIDS counsellor, facilitator, coach and mentor and I’m proud to be a professional member of PENSA.
+An honours in Biblical Counselling Therapy and a master’s degree in Divinity in the area of Biblical counselling, with specialisation in women abuse.
+I am a qualified trauma counsellor, HIV/AIDS counsellor, facilitator, coach, theologian and mentor.
+I’m proud to be a professional member of PENSA, the Simon van der Stel Foundation, and We will speak out SA.

 How do you define storyteller?